Logan Act

-Only two people have ever been indicted on charges of violating the Act, one in 1802 and the other in 1852.
-Neither was convicted.
+Only two people have ever been indicted on charges of violating the Act, one in 1802 and the other in 1852; neither was convicted.

 History

-In 1798, amid tensions between the U.S. and France, President Adams sent three envoys to France to negotiate.
-Negotiations were unsuccessful.
-Dr. George Logan of Pennsylvania, a state legislator and pacifist, in 1798 engaged in negotiations with France as a private citizen during the Quasi-War.
+In 1798, amid tensions between the U.S. and France, President Adams sent three envoys to France to negotiate, without success.
+Dr. George Logan of Pennsylvania, a state legislator and pacifist, subsequently engaged in negotiations with France as a private citizen during the Quasi-War.

 Kevin Kearney, writing in a case comment for the Emory Law Journal, described Dr. Logan's activities in France:

 Despite the apparent success of Logan's mission, his activities aroused the opposition of the Federalist Party in Congress, who were resentful of the praise showered on Logan by oppositional Democratic-Republican newspapers.
 Secretary of State Timothy Pickering, also of Pennsylvania, responded by suggesting that Congress "act to curb the temerity and impudence of individuals affecting to interfere in public affairs between France and the United States."
 The result was that Rep. Roger Griswold introduced the Logan Act.
 It was pushed through by the Federalist majority in Congress by votes of 58–36 in the House and 18–2 in the Senate.
 Logan himself could not be punished by the Logan law, since the Constitution does not allow ex post facto, or retroactive laws: that is, laws that punish a person for actions taken before the law was enacted, and that were not illegal at the time they were committed.
-Rather, the intent was to discourage future Logans from conducting foreign policy at cross purposes with the current administration.
+Rather, the intent was to discourage citizens from conducting foreign policy at cross purposes with the current administration.

 Subsequently, Logan himself was appointed and then elected as a Democratic-Republican to the United States Senate from Pennsylvania, and served from July 13, 1801, to March 3, 1807.
 He was unsuccessful in getting the Logan Act repealed.
 Despite the Logan Act, he went to England in 1810 on a private diplomatic mission as an emissary of peace in the period before the outbreak of the War of 1812, but was not successful.

-During the nineteenth century, the act lay dormant, partly because American foreign policy receded in importance as an issue.
-During the twentieth century, however, with the Supreme Court paying greater attention to cases involving the First and Fifth amendments to the Constitution, and with the possibility of American foreign policy being more influenced by private individuals becoming more of a prominent issue in politics, there have been more cases potentially involving the Logan Act.
-Still, the Logan Act has been rarely enforced, possibly because prosecutors have been concerned that speech between a private citizen and a foreign government may still qualify as free speech and be protected in that regard.
+During the twentieth and twenty-first centuries with many more private individuals and organizations in contact with foreign governments, there has been discussion about invoking the Logan Act.
+Nevertheless the Logan Act has not been invoked.
+No reason has been given but it is possibly because prosecutors have been concerned that speech between a private citizen and a foreign government may still qualify as free speech and be protected in that regard.